 This Baked Goat Cheese Dip is creamy-dreamy and can be ready, from prep to finish, in 30 minutes or less!
 Decadent goat cheese is whipped with creamy cream cheese and salty parmesan; studded with chewy, sweet sun-dried tomatoes, fragrant garlic, and aromatic fresh herbs.
 This baked cheese dip is full of flavor and sure to be a huge hit at your next party!

-Update: This post was originally published in November 2017.
-I edited the photos, tweaked the recipe slightly and updated the post below to include more information about this easy goat cheese dip.
-Plus, I added a recipe video to show you how easy this cheesy dip is to make!
+Update: This recipe was originally published in November 2017.
+I made tweaks to perfect the recipe and made updates to the article below to include more information about this easy dip with goat cheese.
+Plus, there’s now a recipe video showing you *just* how easy this cheesy dip is to make!

 About this baked goat cheese dip